Alternative Name(s): Portencross Galleon

 Underwater map/Sketch: John Nicolson

 Dive Report: Budgy 28/7/08 West Kilbride's Portencross is a popular weather dependant dive site with trainee's.
 Plenty of Parking, there are picnic tables but no shop or toilet facilities.
 Crosscurrents can be strong, the water is shallow, 6-8m max, you have to go out a long way, to get depth.
-To the south of the Castle the seabed is rocky, in Summer there is lots of kelp.
+To the south of the Castle, the seabed is rocky, in Summer there is lots of kelp.
 North of the castle mid-way between the castle and the pier, the seabed is sand.
-An east wind will hold the sea flat, a west wind turns the site into a dangerous washing machine with excessive surge in the shallow water and waves breaking onto the rocky shore
+An east wind will hold the sea flat, a west wind turns the site into a dangerous washing machine with an excessive surge in the shallow water and waves breaking onto the rocky shore

 Dive Report: Hickdive 27/2/10 Had a lovely wee dive here this morning, the forecast was easterlies so no problem getting in and out (except squeezing through the gate with a twinset on ).
 A wee bit chilly after an hour and a quarter but the dive was like a walk in the park (and longer than the actual walk some folk were doing onshore ).
 Dozens of tiny yellow and white nudibranchs on the kelp fronds.
 No deeper than 7m, very relaxing with beautiful views over to the snow-capped mountains of Arran and down to Ailsa Craig.
 Thanks for the dive guide, would never have considered this site for a pleasant change from the usual suspects in the Lochs.